kennethmoen/Using-Active-Directory-to-build-intuition-for-DNS/README.md

 <img src="https://github.com/kennethmoen/Using-Active-Directory-to-build-intuition-for-DNS/assets/145589069/91b4344f-117d-4583-a6dd-a34b60836063"/>
 </p>
 <p>
-From the Domain Controller go to tools and then the DNS to open the DNS manager.
-Open forward lookup zones and right click the center box to create a new A record called mainframe that points to the Domain Controller's private IP address.
+Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall

 </p>
 <br />